yijiano/tp/docs/DeveloperGuide.md

 A transactions represents an inflow/outflow of items to/from the inventory.
 Each transaction is associated with a single item and the corresponding order.
+When a transaction is created, the inventory is updated to reflect this inflow/outflow by invoking the `addItem` or `useItem` methods, depending on whether it is an incoming or outgoing transaction.

 #### Order Fulfillment

 An order is said to be fulfilled when the inflow/outflow of the items ordered have occurred.
-Each time an order is fulfilled, a corresponding transaction is created for each individual item in the order.
+Each time an order is fulfilled, a corresponding transaction is created for each individual item in the order and the order is marked as fulfilled.

 #### TransactionManager